BeehiveNGO/Beehive/README.md

 ##Focus

-Beehive is concentrating on building the **backend architecture** developers need to setup and operate next-generation, data-driven humanitarian crowdfunding applications and on **solving** and **modeling** how intelligent humanitarian crowdfunding applications, powered by IATI data, can effectively work and serve the professional humanitarian community.
+Beehive is concentrating on building the **backend architecture** developers need to setup and operate next-generation, intelligent, data-driven humanitarian crowdfunding applications and on **solving** and **modeling** how humanitarian crowdfunding applications, powered by IATI data, can effectively work and serve the professional humanitarian community.

-**IATI** is an open data sharing standard and framework over 500 humanitarian and development organization use to share comparable, machine readable information on aid activities, transactions and results, created by the [International Aid Transparency Initiative](http://iatistandard.org).
+**IATI** is an open data sharing standard and framework created by the [International Aid Transparency Initiative](http://iatistandard.org).
+Over 500 humanitarian and development organization are using IATI to share comparable, machine readable information on aid activities, transactions and results.

-##Project Folders
+##Projects and Labs

-Currently we're working on five website projects:
+Beehive is organized around project and [labs]().
+Wesite files for the following projects are housed in this repository:

 - [Beehive.ngo](): Release version humanitarian crowdfunding platform
 - [Beta.beehive.ngo](): Beta platform used to showcase and test new features